Expat Life in Kyiv – January 2018

 A week in Morocco

 The extended Christmas holidays meant we had an extra week’s holiday after enjoying Christmas at home with our families.
-Somewhere a bit warmer than Kyiv called, and we headed to Marrakesh in Morocco for a few days there exploring the beautiful buildings and fascinating souks and markets, and then a couple of days by the sea in Essaouira.
-We’ve published our first blog on Marrakesh: Marvellous Marrakesh, and blogs on the great food we had, and what we saw did in Essaouira are on their way.
+Somewhere a bit warmer than Kyiv called, and we headed to Marrakesh in Morocco for a few days there exploring the beautiful buildings and fascinating souks and markets and eating great food, and then a couple of days by the sea in Essaouira.

 Our first visitor to Kyiv